 An Italian research team did an excellent study using Arabica coffee and found that cold brew coffee has a lower strength profile but the highest caffeine content per serving size.

 This is due to the amount of time the coffee is steeped and the temperature it is steeped at.
-Therefore cold brew coffee is often diluted with water or milk.
+Therefore cold brew coffee is often diluted with water or milk before it’s consumed.

 The amount of coffee you are brewing also affects the strength and caffeine levels of the coffee.
 Some coffee brews suggest brewing two tablespoons of coffee per 6 oz. of water.